Guidelines for using the letter templates

 No money to offer creditors letter

 You can use this letter when you have no money available to offer to your non-priority creditors.
-You can use the Budgeting tool to work out your budget and to see whether you have money available to pay your non priority creditors.
+You can use a Budgeting tool to work out your budget and to see whether you have money available to pay your non-priority creditors.

 Request to write off the debt letter

-You can use this letter when you can't make an offer of repayment and your circumstances are not going to improve.
+You can use this letter when you can't make an offer of repayment and your circumstances aren't going to improve.

 Ending a hire purchase or conditional sale agreement letter